 This question still keeps you wide awake at night?
 “What will happen to my horse when he enters the vet school?”- you may wonder.
 Well, depending on what studies or specialized equine classes available at the time you donate, your horse can be selected for different purposes.

-Normally, stallions and mares are still well kept, some are even kept alive for many years.
+Normally, stallions and mares are still well kept, some are even kept alive for many years, they are even well taken care of, eg grooming with the best horse clippers on the market.
 Most of the stallions are used to educate vet students on how to collect semen.
 Some horses are also chosen to train students in surgeries.

 Sound hurt?
 After these surgeries, your horse will be euthanized.
 Serve for anatomy classes or specialized studies – that what your horse’s mission is.